ymotongpoo/ymotongpoo/biography.md

 ## Shrot bio

-Yoshi Yamaguchi is a developer advocate on Google Cloud, where he works on system observability.
-Yoshi has been leading and supporting developer communities over 10 years.
+Yoshi Yamaguchi is Senior Developer Advocate at Google Cloud, where he focuses on Observability and SRE.
+Yoshi has been leading and supporting developer communities in Japan over 10 years.
-(26 words, 171 chars)
+(29 words, 188 characters)

 ## Mid bio

-Yoshi Yamaguchi is a developer advocate on Google Cloud, where he works on system Observability; Especially Yoshi is working mainly on Cloud Operations product suite, OpenTelemetry and other Observability related OSS.
-Yoshi has been leading and supporting developer communities over 10 years.
-Previously, Yoshi was in Developer Relation team for many client side technologies, where he drove a lot of launch projects of new products such as Chromecast, Android Wear, Google Assistant, et al.
+Yoshi Yamaguchi is Senior Developer Advocate at Google Cloud, where he focuses on Observability and SRE; Especially Yoshi is working mainly on Cloud Operations product suite, OpenTelemetry and other Observability related OSS.
+Yoshi has been leading and supporting developer communities in Japan over 10 years.
+Previously, Yoshi was in Developer Relations team for many client side technologies, where he drove a lot of launch projects of new products such as YouTube, Chromecast, Android, Google Assistant, et al.
-(74 words, 491 chars)
+(77 words, 513 characters)

 ## プロフィール